Wait, I-I'm confused, did you just say you...loved

 - For an actual example: in Simple Ways, Rarity has a huge crush on Trenderhoof, who doesn't notice her because he's too busy having a crush on Applejack, who doesn't notice him (or at least realize why he keeps following her around) because she's too busy trying to get her farm work done.

 - Rarity tearfully asks Spike "How could you ever know what it's like to be totally obsessed with a pony only to find out they're obsessed with somepony else?"
 To clarify: she says this to the boy who has a crush on her while obsessing over the pony she has a crush on.
 Spike gives the audience a very aggravated Aside Glance to Lampshade this.

 - In The Simpsons episode "Colonel Homer", Homer becomes the manager of an upcoming country singer, Lurleen Lumpkin.
 He fails to notice that Lurleen is in love with him, even when she invites him to her trailer, and sings the highly suggestive song "Bunk with me Tonight" for him:

 Homer: Oh, that's hot.
 There isn't a man alive who wouldn't get turned on by that. (stands up) Well, goodbye!

-If you don't think that it's possible for this to happen in real life, just look at these seven reddit threads:
+- If you don't think that it's possible for this to happen in real life, just look at these eight reddit threads: